 People with PAD have an increased risk for cardiovascular events like heart attack and stroke because PAD has similar risk factors and the same underlying cause as coronary artery disease (CAD), which affects the arteries that supply blood to the heart.
 In both conditions, plaque builds up in the arteries and can rupture, causing blood clots to form.
 These clots can cause pain and other symptoms in PAD, and heart attacks and strokes in CAD.
 It is common for people with PAD to also have CAD, so it’s important to ask your doctor about your risk for CAD.
 Read more about PAD and its risks.

-XARELTO® works together with low-dose aspirin to help protect you from blood clots that may cause a heart attack, stroke, or cardiovascular death.
-Think of XARELTO® and aspirin like two members of the same team whose job it is to prevent blood clots from forming and growing.
+XARELTO® works together with low-dose aspirin to help protect you from blood clots that may cause a sudden decrease in blood flow to the legs, major amputation, heart attack, or stroke.
+Think of XARELTO® and aspirin like 2 members of the same team whose job it is to prevent blood clots from forming and growing.
 But they each play different positions—aspirin, an antiplatelet blood thinner, helps keep platelets (which are a type of blood cell) from sticking together, and XARELTO®, an anticoagulant blood thinner, helps slow down the blood's clotting process.

-A study showed that adding XARELTO® to low-dose aspirin helps further reduce the risk of a heart attack, stroke, and cardiovascular death, compared to aspirin alone.
-Read more about XARELTO® and aspirin.
+A study showed that adding XARELTO® to low-dose aspirin helps reduce the risk of a sudden decrease in blood flow to the legs, major amputation, heart attack, or stroke, compared to aspirin alone.

 If you miss a dose of XARELTO®, take your next 2.5 mg dose at your regularly scheduled time.